haya3218/fnfjam47/README.md

 PolybiusProxy - video code

-gedehari - Crash handler code
+gedehari - Crash handler code and quant note code

+Rozebud - Some chart editor code (better snaps as well as fixed must hit sections)

+Yoshubs - quant note code

 and YOU, for playing the mod idfk